autoplot/documentation/javadoc/org/autoplot/datasource/capability/Streaming.md

-# org.autoplot.datasource.capability.Streamingallows the records to be read in as they are available.
-Note
+# org.autoplot.datasource.capability.Streaming

- when the Iterator hasNext method may block until more records are available.
+allows the records to be read in as they are available.
+Note when the Iterator hasNext method may block until more records are available.

 ***
 <a name="streamDataSet"></a>
 # streamDataSet